doug-moen/openscad2/rfc/Definitions_And_Scoping.md

 The bindings added by `use <F>` to the object do not conflict with explicit definitions of the same name and type: the explicit definition silently overrides the binding imported by `use`.
+-->

-If two bindings with the same name and type are imported by `use` from different libraries, then a warning is given (not an error).
+The current implementation is silent if two bindings with the same name and type are imported by `use` from different libraries.
+This could mask bugs.
-This is new behaviour.
+In the new implementation, OpenSCAD1 will report a warning (so existing code won't break) and OpenSCAD2 will report an error.

-Are bindings added to the object by `use <F>` externally accessible?
+Are bindings added to an object by `use` externally accessible?
 * As named fields?
 No. Use `include` if you want this behaviour.
 * If you `use` the object?
-No, use `include` if you want this behaviour.
+No.
   The rationale is, if library B uses library A, then B has access to A's bindings, but does not export A's API.
 If library B wants to export A's API, then it should include A.